Analyzing Funnels

 The following options are included here:

-The selected date range determines the period within which Step 1 of the funnel occurs and does not define the entire duration over which the analysis can be conducted.
+The selected date range determines the entire duration over which the analysis will be conducted.

 Understanding the Concept of Occurrence of an Event